bytedance/Elkeid/elkeidup/configuration.md

   ssh_host:
     - ac-1

-# prometheus 单台多台即可，默认只会请求第一台，第二台处于双写状态，不会被查询
+# prometheus: one or two host, The second one will be used for double-write only.
 prometheus:
   quota: 1C2G
   ssh_host:
     - prometheus-1

-# grafana 仅支持一台
+# grafana: one host only
 grafana:
   quota: 1C2G
   ssh_host: grafana-1